ace-wg/est-oscore/draft-ietf-ace-coap-est-oscore.md

 Where OSCORE is implemented and used for communication security, the reuse of OSCORE for other purposes, such as enrollment, reduces the code footprint.

 In order to protect certificate enrollment with OSCORE, the necessary keying material (notably, the OSCORE Master Secret, see {{RFC8613}}) needs to be established between the EST-oscore client and EST-oscore server.
-For this purpose we assume by default the use of the lightweight authenticated key exchange protocol EDHOC {{I-D.ietf-lake-edhoc}}, although pre-shared OSCORE keying material would also be an option.
+For this purpose we assume by default the use of the lightweight authenticated key exchange protocol EDHOC {{RFC9528}}, although pre-shared OSCORE keying material would also be an option.

-Other ways to optimize the performance of certificate enrollment and certificate based authentication described in this draft include the use of:
+Other ways to optimize the performance of certificate enrollment and certificate based authentication described in this document include the use of:

 * Compact representations of X.509 certificates (see {{I-D.ietf-cose-cbor-encoded-cert}})
 * Certificates by reference (see {{RFC9360}})